5IF-PSAT/airflow-pipeline/README.md

 # Introduction
 This project is part of the Foundation of Data Engineering course in [INSA Lyon](https://www.insa-lyon.fr/en/).
-The goal of this project is to build multiple data pipelines to process data from the weather and the bus delay time in Toronto from 2017 to 2022 and make it available for analysis.
+The goal of this project is to build multiple data pipelines to process weather data and bus delay time in Toronto data from 2017 to 2022 and make it available for analysis.

 # Architecture
 The architecture of this project is shown in the figure below.
-The data is ingested from the [Toronto Open Data](https://open.toronto.ca/) and [Open Meteo](https://open-meteo.com/en/docs), is then processed by the data pipeline.
-The data is then available for analysis.
+The data is ingested from two sources : the [Toronto Open Data](https://open.toronto.ca/) and [Open Meteo](https://open-meteo.com/en/docs).
+The data is then processed by the data pipeline and available for analysis.

 ![Architecture](./assets/architecture.png)

 ## Airflow
-The data pipeline are built using [Apache Airflow](https://airflow.apache.org/).
-The data pipeline is built using the [DAG](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html#dags) concept in Airflow.
+The data pipeline is built using [Apache Airflow](https://airflow.apache.org/) and the [DAG](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html#dags) concept in Airflow.
 The DAGs are defined in the `dags` folder.

 ## Pipeline API
 Pipeline API is a Restful API that is built using [Django](https://www.djangoproject.com/) and [Django Rest Framework](https://www.django-rest-framework.org/).
 The API is used to trigger the data pipeline and to get the status of the data pipeline.
 The API is defined in the `pipeline_api` folder.
 API Documentation can be found [here](https://github.com/5IF-Data-Engineering/pipeline-api/blob/main/README.md#api-documentation).
 We use [Django](https://www.djangoproject.com/) and [Django Rest Framework](https://www.django-rest-framework.org/) because we want to structure the code in another service than Airflow.
-Django service is exposes on port 8000.
+Django service is exposed on port 8000.

 ## Star Schema
-The data is stored in a Data Warehouse of [Snowflake](https://www.snowflake.com/), is defined in the `star_schema` folder, and is shown in the figure below.
+The data is stored in a Data Warehouse in [Snowflake](https://www.snowflake.com/), is defined in the `star_schema` folder, and is shown in the figure below.

 ![Star Schema](./assets/star_schema.png)